by Graham Popadic

 - Switch to LED lightbulbs (last up to 25 times longer).

 Thanks to our partnership with SustainaBase, and their innovative approach to tracking carbon emissions, we’re able to continually monitor hotspots and opportunities in our supply chain and operations so we know where to focus our carbon reduction efforts.
 We are committed to continually reducing our carbon footprint even more by choosing carbon neutral shipping methods, eliminating plastics from our packaging, and releasing sustainable products like our new Dr. Formulated MD Protein line.
-These new MD (Mediterranean diet) Proteins are the most sustainable proteins on earth.
+This new Mediterranean diet line is sourced from some of the most sustainable proteins on earth.
 They are sourced, packaged, and produced with global impact in mind.

 On top of our new Carbonfree® certification, Garden of Life is now also 100% Amazon Climate Pledge Friendly Certified.
 As of 2021, Amazon is now placing a special stamp on certain products that are good for the environment and are certified by a third party.
 Due to our partnership with Carbonfund.org, all Garden of Life products on Amazon are now Climate Pledge Friendly.
 Which makes us the only major company in our industry to accomplish this feat.